mendrik/diorama-2023/README.md

 ): Promise<Solution>
 ```

-`targetDimension` is the rectangle into which the list of `pictures` is going to be placed in.
-Config can customize the behavior of the algorithm.
-Beware that this is a long running task and it runs inside a WebWorker.
-The returned `Solution` contains all you need to know, so let the types guide you.
-Note that a solution has its own property `dimension` which might slightly differ from the targetDimension.
-It's up to you to scale the solution, however the solution's dimension never exceeds the `targetDimension`.
+Here, `targetDimension` refers to the rectangle where the pictures will be positioned.
+The Config parameter allows for customization of the algorithm's behavior.
+It's important to note that this function operates within a WebWorker.
+The returned Solution provides comprehensive details for implementation, including a dimension property that may slightly vary from the targetDimension.
+Adjusting the solution to fit within these dimensions is left to the user, ensuring the solution never surpasses the specified targetDimension.

 ## Configuration